geoblink/design-system/src/elements/GeoChart/GeoChart.11.0.scatter-plot-chart.examples.md

 ### Customizing CSS classes

-Each line can customize its CSS classes by setting a function for key `cssClasses`.
+Each scatter plot group can customize its CSS classes by setting a function for key `cssClasses`.
+(Use this for give a custom radius or color to each represented group).
-This function takes as parameters the array of classes that would be set by default, the item corresponding to the line being customized and its position inside the data array.
+This function takes as parameters the array of classes that would be set by default, the item corresponding to the scatter plot group being customized and its position inside the data array.

 ### Examples

-#### Horizontal line chart without data
+#### Scatter Plot without data

 ```vue live
 <template>